TheAnonymous/TheAnonymous.github.io/learn_programming.md

 [Rubygems](https://rubygems.org/) THE resource for ruby.
 Well when you learn a language its ok to start with something like a loop, if clause, and whatever but that was IMHO not much fun because what can you do with such things?
 The fun part comes with Libs and APIs!
 You want to parse RSS well go to rubygems search "RSS" take a gem search for examples, copy paste, change it, look into the documentation to see whats possible.
 With time your knowledge will grow and you will have a bag full of stuff you have done.

 #### Github/Git
 Git is good and bad in one.
-Git is a version control system iwth much power IMHO to much power for a starter.
+Git is a version control system with much power IMHO to much power for a starter.
 So for a beginner this commands should be enough:
 * git init
 * git clone
 * git commit -a -m "Something"
 * git push
 * git pull
 * git add -A
 Of course you can do a lot more with BUT learn as you need it!
 These commands will bring you to your goal at the start and thats enough.
-If you spended a evening to learn Git thats enough everything above you will forget to the point where you need it.
+If you spended a evening to learn this Git commands thats enough everything above you will forget to the point where you need it.
 And that experince is not that good :/

 #### Motivation